learn-co-curriculum/dsc-mod-1-project-v2-1/README.md

  Hit "I'm done" to wrap it up.
 You will receive an email in order to schedule your review with your instructor.

 ## Grading Rubric
-[NOTE: THIS IS THE OLD RUBRIC, NEEDS TO BE REPLACED]

 Online students can find a PDF of the grading rubric for the project [here](https://github.com/learn-co-curriculum/dsc-mod-1-project-v2-1/blob/master/module1_project_rubric.pdf).
 On-campus students may have different review processes, please speak with your instructor.